MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 ## Step 1: Visualizing world and camera axes
 For illustration, remember that **xyz** corresponds with **RGB**, i.e.:
-The x axis (first axis) is always visualized as red.
+The x-axis (first axis) is always visualized as red.
-The y axis (second axis) is always visualized as green.
+The y-axis (second axis) is always visualized as green.
-The z axis (third axis) is always visualized as blue.
+The z-axis (third axis) is always visualized as blue.

 The only question that one sometimes finds oneself having is:
 Are we looking at a global or local coordinate axis?